 Consumers were losing interest in the mobile web even though they dislike congeing their smartphones by downloading bulky apps.
 Who wants to compromise the mobile’s performance?
 They do not spend plenty of internet data for the sake of app trials.

 63% of eCommerce users came from mobile in 2019, which will go up to 72.9% by 2021.

 Source – US Mobile eCommerce

 These states clearly suggest eCommerce websites are not leading to conversions, despite humongous traffic.
 In the year 2015, Alex Russell, a member of Google’s Developer team, first introduced a concept of the progressive web app.
 It was actually a website built and designed like an app.

 Magento PWA has 2 key components.
 These two components work separately as independent units connected through API which keeps the flow of information between the front end and the server.

 Web App Manifest –

 It is the JSON file that keeps the format of presenting the web application on the browser.
 It makes PWA adaptable, interactive, and engagement-friendly along with crucial features like add to the home screen, etc.

 Learn more about Magento PWA and its importance.

-The concept of headless commerce arrives from the notion of making front end and back end can operate individually.
-Thus front end which is the application interface can operate the functions without the back end i.e. service worker and save progress.
+The concept of headless commerce arrives from making the front end and back end can operate individually.
+Thus front end which is the application interface can operate the functions without the back end, i.e. service worker, and save progress.
 It simulates the process and takes much lesser time to load up.
-This is why headless eCommerce is always able to deliver better overall performance and improves user experience.
+Therefore, headless eCommerce can always deliver better overall performance and improve user experience.